Last Updated on

 I won’t bore you with a list of specifications since they are all available on the Forest River website.
-Here are some highlights of this travel trailers specifications:
+Here are some highlights of these travel trailers specifications:

 - Exterior length 18 feet 4 inches all the way to 20 feet 4 inches.
-The fresh water tank is 30-gallons, gray water, and black water is 30 gallon each.
+The freshwater tank is 30-gallons, gray water, and black water is 30 gallons each.
 The GVWR varies so check with your dealer for exact specifications.

 Interior Video Walkthrough